inet-framework/inet-tutorials/configurator/doc/step3.rst

 The model
 ---------

-This step uses the ``ConfiguratorA`` network, as in the previous two steps.
+This step uses the :ned:`ConfiguratorA` network, as in the previous two steps.
 One switch and the connected hosts as a group will be on the same subnet, and there are three such groups in the network.